Robert Osborn (satirist): The Dilbert years

 Osborn enlisted when World War II began, hoping to become a U.S. Navy pilot.
-However, the Navy apparently decided that he would be better employed with his hand wrapped around a pen rather than around a joystick: he was soon learning, then applying the art of "speed drawing", under the command of the photographer Edward Steichen in a special information unit in which pilot training manuals were produced.
+However, the Navy apparently decided that he would be better employed with his hand wrapped around a pen rather than around a joystick: he was soon learning, then applying the art of "speed drawing", under the command of the photographer Edward Steichen in a special information unit in which pilot training manuals such as Shark Sense were produced.
 Osborn began drawing cartoons of a pilot who was hapless, arrogant, ignorant and perpetually blundering in ways that put himself and his crew at unnecessary risk.
 The name of this character was Dilbert Groundloop also known as "Dilbert the Pilot" and "Dilbert" was soon to become a slang term used to refer to "sailor who is a foul-up or a screwball."
 Scott Adams credits Osborn as an indirect source of inspiration for the main character in his own Dilbert cartoons.
 It is not certain how many drawings Osborn produced for Navy manuals; estimates range from 2,000 to 40,000.
 Osborn illustrated an estimated 2,000 educational posters for Navy pilots between 1942 and the end of the war, some of which appeared in the New York Times and Life magazine.
 For a while, "dilbert" became a synonym for "blunder" for Navy pilots.
 In 1943, Dilbert was played by actor Huntz Hall in a US Navy training film Don't Kill your Friends.